ihaveamac/9.6-dbgen-xmls/README.md

 - A rom of the game that uses 9.6 crypto
 - [This modified script](https://gist.github.com/ihaveamac/304bb69e98fc4ce2d5c9) of ncchinfo_gen.py
 - Smealum's [96crypto_dbgen.py](https://github.com/smealum/ninjhax2.x/blob/master/scripts/96crypto_dbgen.py) script to generate the actual xmls
-- Certain key files (these files can not be linked here):
+- Certain key files (these files can not be linked here, you'll have to search for them, and the size of them should be exactly 16 bytes):
  - `slot0x25keyX.bin` (SHA-256: 7e878dde92938e4c717dd53d1ea35a75633f5130d8cfd7c76c8f4a8fb87050cd) (only needed when decrypting Secure2 if your 3DS is below version 7.0 or if you're using arm9loaderhax)
  - `slot0x18keyX.bin` (SHA-256: 76c76b655db85219c5d35d517ffaf7a43ebad66e31fbdd5743925937a893ccfc) (only needed when decrypting Secure3 on certain New3DS exclusive titles if you're using a Old3DS or if you're using arm9loaderhax)
  - `slot0x1BkeyX.bin` (SHA-256: 9a201e7c3737f3722e5b578d11837f197ca65bf52625b2690693e4165352c6bb) (only needed when decrypting Secure4 on certain New3DS exclusive titles on any console)
+- `seeddb.bin` with the seed of the game (only needed if the rom came from the eShop and it isn't cryptofixed)
 - A basic knowledge on how to use a terminal/command line

 ### Decrypting the rom